 Gaussian basis set

 CRYSTAL is a commercially available Hartree-Fock/DFT Gaussian basis set package which is able to treat both molecules and systems with periodic boundary conditions in 1, 2 or 3 dimensions (polymers, slabs or crystals).
 It originated at the University of Torino in Italy, with considerable collaboration from Daresbury Laboratory and other institutions in the UK.
-The author list of the latest version of the program is Roberto Dovesi, Vic Saunders, Carla Roetti, Roberto Orlando, Nic Harrison, Claudio Zicovich-Wilson, Klaus Doll, Bartolomeo Civalleri, Ian Bush, Philippe D’Arco, Miquel Llunell and F. Pascale.
+The author list of the latest version of the program is Roberto Dovesi, Vic Saunders, Carla Roetti, Roberto Orlando, Claudio Zicovich-Wilson, F. Pascale, Bartolomeo Civalleri, Klaus Doll, Nic Harrison, Ian Bush, Philippe D’Arco, Miquel Llunell, Mauro Causa, Y. Noel, L. Maschio, A. Erba, M. Rerat and Silvia Casassa.

 CRYSTAL has the best CASINO support of all the available Gaussian basis codes, and has the unique advantage of treating periodic systems (which is done either badly or – more usually – not at all in other Gaussian codes that we know about).
-Versions of CRYSTAL are supported back to CRYSTAL95, but we strongly recommend that you use the latest CRYSTAL09 or CRYSTAL14 editions.
+Versions of CRYSTAL are supported back to CRYSTAL95, but we strongly recommend that you use the latest CRYSTAL17 edition.

 THE CASINO distribution includes a ‘